Andrew Johnson's drunken vice-presidential inaugural address: Speech

 Journalist Noah Brooks, present in the press gallery that day, wrote in 1895 that Johnson's face was "extraordinarily red" and that he was "evidently intoxicated."
 The Washington correspondent of the Cincinnati Commercial wrote, "Drunkenness may be entered as a plea in abatement for him, for he had been crazed with liquor for several preceding days.
 As he entered the Chamber, his frame shook with the tremor of debauch."
 According to the Times of London reporter, "He had not uttered two sentences when everyone saw something was wrong."
 Once he got going, Johnson "proceeded to lecture senators, cabinet members, and justices alike on the fount of power in a democratic society."

 The Washington Star report of the speech is a straightforward account that makes no allegations of inebriation but does suggest some incoherence or repetitiveness on the part of Johnson:

 Mr. Johnson then came forward on the dais front of the chair and addressed the assembly.
 He announced it was wholly by the aid of the people that he was there to take the oath as Vice President of the United States, and we were yet a nation.
 It was not because of your President, your Vice President, your Secretary of State, your Secretary of War, your Secretary of the Navy, or any or all these, because of your Supreme Court Judges, who like the rest, were creatures of the people, that the nation, that the American government, had been preserved.
 It was because of the people, and because this government was so closely connected with, and was of the people.

-He himself was a plebian, and he wished to announce it here to the ministers of foreign governments before him and to this vast multitude that all this power of the nation was because of the people. lt was by them and through them that the nation had maintained this great struggle, and was putting down its enemies, and this Union had been and would be maintained.
+He himself was a plebian, and he wished to announce it here to the ministers of foreign governments before him and to this vast multitude that all this power of the nation was because of the people.
+It was by them and through them that the nation had maintained this great struggle, and was putting down its enemies, and this Union had been and would be maintained.
 Tennessee was a State of this Union, and he thanked God and the people that she was.
 The power of the people had made her such, and would keep her so.

 He wished to announce this fact, as well as repeat that other general idea of the power and efficiency of our institutions through their popular character.
 Mr. Johnson, after further enforcing these views, announced himself ready to take the oath of office.
 He was then sworn by Vice President Hamlin.

 Another contemporary account of Andrew Johnson's swearing-in as vice president, as published in a Pennsylvania paper from the "correspondent of the New York Herald, a person sufficiently mendacious to praise Lincoln profusely and ready to go so far as to call his inaugural address eloquent," (meaning that the Herald was known as a relatively liberal, pro-Republican news outlet) reads thus: